-Day trading can be made or broken depending upon the margin.
+Day trading can be made or broken depending on the margin.
 When you borrow from a broker to purchase securities, the margin is that valuable trade segment that can increase profits.
 Margin can be a valuable ally for day traders if used effectively.
 Trade with money you have, not cash you borrowed.

 8. Don’t Try Chasing Trades

-Not understanding Markets or Limiting Orders can Have Consequences.
+9. Not Understanding Markets or Limiting Orders can Have Consequences

 There is always a toss-up between market and limit order.
 While a market order is to purchase or sell the stock at current market rates, a limit order permits establishing a maximum or minimum price for trading security.
 Market orders can be filled fast, but the market should not control the order.
 Similarly, limit orders can permit the parameters to be controlled.
-Whether limit orders or market orders make sense to you, you need to be clear that you cannot miss a fast-moving stock to save a few rupees.
-High-quality stocks which are liquid permit the use of either market or limit order.
+Whether limit orders or market orders make sense to you, you must be clear that you cannot miss a fast-moving stock to save a few rupees.
+High-quality liquid stocks permit the use of either market or limit orders.

 10. Adhere to Tips, Pay the Price

 In what might seem counterintuitive, it is crucial day trading tips to remember that those who want to help you need not be your best friends.
 Market informants often have agendas, and nothing comes close to fair trading.
 Successful day traders think about what they want to infer and judge accordingly.
 They do not get swayed by what others think.

 11. Refusing to Cut Losses Can Be Expensive

 Human nature is inherently hopeful.
 This means day traders could be hoping for a turnaround.
 This can be a lethal mistake.
 Refusal to cut losses can harm your account.
-If your stock is headed south, it is no need to continue on a journey to nowhere.
+If your stock is headed south, continuing a journey to nowhere is unnecessary.
 Prevent small losses from turning into larger ones.

 12. Timing is Everything in Day Trading